Climate Emergency: Inaction will not be my Epitaph

 Any increase beyond that 1.5°C will generate poverty, starvation and mass migration.
 Hence it also increases the risk of significant wars over meagre resources affecting billions of people.
 There is no escaping this tightening net, wherever you live or however rich you are.
 We have nowhere else to go.
 Our fragile civilisations will collapse, and humankind could quickly extinguish itself if we don’t act now.
 Indeed, the famous Doomsday Clock is now at 100 seconds to midnight, the worst it’s ever been since its creation in 1947.

 Pushing through the market square

 We had five years left to cry in.

 How much must we suffer?

-We’ve been warned for decades and the evidence is everywhere.
+We’ve known for decades, and the evidence is everywhere.
 My entire life bears witness to environmental destruction.
-Rachel Carson’s Silent Spring was published back in 1962 and Greenpeace was established in 1971.
-Meanwhile, I grew up with those wonderful David Attenborough documentaries which revealed the Earth and nature in all its glory and showed that we are part of nature, not separate from it.
+An essential book, Rachel Carson’s Silent Spring, was published back in 1962, while Greenpeace became established in 1971.
+Meanwhile, I grew up with those beautiful David Attenborough documentaries, which revealed the Earth and nature in all its glory and showed that we are part of it, not separate from it.
 With so much now either critically endangered or already gone, I can no longer bear to watch.

 Studies, books and films are legion.
 When I took my Geography degree (now over 40 years ago), climate change was on the curriculum.
-Despite this, there’s a stream of failed climate agreements, to which only lip service is ever paid.
-Talk is cheap and now Australia lies in ashes.
+Despite this, there’s a stream of failed climate agreements, given only lip service.
+Talk is cheap, and now Australia lies in ashes.
 The Victoria Falls are dry.
-The Amazon is deforested.
-Antarctica is melting and the oceans are rising.
+Rainforests gone.
+Greenland and Antarctica are melting, and the oceans are rising.
 When even firms like JP Morgan produce reports documenting the risks and outcomes from climate change (JP Morgan Report 2020), you know we’re in trouble.
 What does it take to wake up and change?

 News guy wept and told us